Fihdi/Eurorack/3-Channel-Sampler/looper-2022-11-22_180334/README.md

 The solder points for the buttons are too close to the hole.
 When the push button is stuck through the PCB and tightend with a washer, the washer will make contact with both solder points and the button is effectively always pressed.
+I have put some small sheets of isolating rubber underneath the buttons to prevent this issue.

 The summing amplifier should have a gain of two since the ISD1820 are running on 5V and are rather quiet compared to normal eurorack levels.